eclipse/imagen/docs/guide/analysis/index.md

    -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
    [Parameter]{#55182}    [Description]{#55184}
    ---------------------- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-   [numBins]{#55186}\     [An array of ints, each element of which specifies the number of bins to be used for one band of the image.
-The number of elements in the array must match the number of bands in the image.]{#55188}\
+   numBins     An array of ints, each element of which specifies the number of bins to be used for one band of the image.
+The number of elements in the array must match the number of bands in the image.

-   [lowValue]{#55190}\    [An array of floats, each element of which specifies the lowest gray or color level that will be checked for in one band of the image.
-The number of elements in the array must match the number of bands in the image.]{#55192}\
+   lowValue    An array of floats, each element of which specifies the lowest gray or color level that will be checked for in one band of the image.
+The number of elements in the array must match the number of bands in the image.

-   [highValue]{#55194}\   [An array of floats, each element of which specifies the highest gray or color level that will be checked for in one band of the image.
-The number of elements in the array must match the number of bands in the image.]{#55196}\
+   highValue   An array of floats, each element of which specifies the highest gray or color level that will be checked for in one band of the image.
+The number of elements in the array must match the number of bands in the image.
    -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

    :